-From: Sue Hossack <data redacted=""></data> Sent: 20 November 2020 16:31 То: L_CIL (Local Community Infrastructure Levy) Subject: BROMLEY'S COMMUNITY INFRASTRUCTURE LEVY pp. PAUL MARSHALL CHAIRMAN APERFIELD GREEN BELT ACTION GROUP
+From: Sue Hossack < Data Redacted> Sent: 20 November 2020 16:31

+To: L_CIL (Local Community Infrastructure Levy) Subject: BROMLEY'S COMMUNITY INFRASTRUCTURE LEVY

 BROMLEY'S COMMUNITY INFRASTRUCTURE LEVY

 Thank you for your letter outlining the draft charging structure.
 Whilst we are focused on the protection of the Green Belt and green spaces, we feel that the figures quoted appear proportionate and trust the charges made will be used for infrastructure and not other issues.